-Motor mounts are important because they support the engine and isolate it from the vehicle’s frame.
+Motor mounts support the engine and isolate engine vibrations from the vehicle’s frame.
 A bad motor mount can result in issues that can affect both the performance and safety of your vehicle.

 5 Signs Of Bad Motor Mounts